Great Cobar mine: Smelting plant

-The smelter building, made of steel, was 250 feet long and 85 feet high.
+The steel smelter building was 250 feet long and 85 feet high.
 It contained the four water jacket furnaces, a type of blast furnace specifically designed for smelting non-ferrous metals.
-These furnaces used 'cold blast'; that is the air blast was not heated prior to being injected into the furnace.
+These furnaces used 'cold blast'; that is, the air blast was not heated before being injected into the furnace.
 The furnaces produced copper matte and slag as a waste product.
 The slag, largely formed of silica, contained iron compounds and other impurities that were separated from the copper ore during smelting.

 The furnaces were located along the eastern side of the smelter building.
 The tap holes for slag were oriented to the outside of the building, where specially designed rail wagons were filled with slag destined for the slag dump.
-The tap holes used for the copper matte were inside the building, where the molten matte was run first into a vessel known as a 'settler' and from there tapped into ladles.
-There were tap holes at both ends of each furnace and settlers arranged so that intermediate settlers could be used by either furnace.
+The tap holes for the copper matte were inside the building, where the molten matte was first run into a vessel known as a 'settler' and then tapped into ladles.
+There were tap holes at both ends of each furnace, and settlers were arranged so that either furnace could use intermediate settlers.
 Electrically powered overhead travelling gantry cranes carried the ladles of molten copper matte to the converters, in which the matte was converted to blister copper.
 The converters were located along the western side of the smelter building.
 There were originally two convertors, but by 1913 there were three.
 Also on the western side was one much smaller water-jacket furnace, mainly used for remelting copper.